 In most instances, a citizen standing on the ground surface of an archaeological site cannot see the features or artifacts buried underground.
 This includes human burials.
 Human burials may be present anywhere on an archaeological site, and a person standing on the ground surface never really knows where they are located.
 Consequently, a person can be sitting in their open hole and be randomly trenching along by digging into the wall of soil in front of his eyes.
 Then boom!
 It happens!
 A grapefruit knife or some other digging tool accidentally scrapes against a human skull or femur.
 Legally, at the precise moment when that happens, a human burial has been disturbed.
 Notice that TCA 11-6-107 (d)(1) specifically applies even if the person accidentally encounters a human burial.
 That is the critical moment of decision.
 If this person does not cease digging immediately where this human burial is located (and in the area of the human burial) and he fails to make the legally required notifications to his local coroner or medical examiner―and a local law enforcement agency―he is in violation of the law and subject to the above misdemeanor criminal penalties.

-The Tennessee Cemetery and Burial Site Laws [TCA, Title 46 (Cemeteries)] give ancient Native American cemeteries and burials the exact same legal protections as the Euroamerican and African-American cemeteries and burials located in Tennessee urban areas and next to hundreds of white churches in rural areas.
+The Tennessee Cemetery and Burial Site Laws [TCA, Title 46 (Cemeteries)] give ancient Native American cemeteries and burials the exact same legal protections as the Euroamerican and African-American cemeteries and burials located in Tennessee urban areas, in rural areas, and next to hundreds of white churches in these rural areas.
 In other words, digging into an ancient Native American burial is the same as digging into the burial of your Uncle Fred.
 It is illegal to intentionally disturb any human burial in Tennessee without a written court order.

 This is why digging for artifacts on privately owned land in Tennessee, even with the written permission of the landowner, is a downright dangerous activity.
-You never know when you are going to encounter a human burial beneath the ground surface.
-As shown above, failure to obey the law upon encountering a human burial can get the digger into enormous trouble.
+You never know when you are going to accidentally encounter a human burial beneath the ground surface.
+As shown above, failure to obey the law upon encountering a human burial can get the digger into enormous legal trouble.
+That is why it is best to just avoid digging for artifacts on Tennessee archaeological sites.